 Many bisexual people, however, have been far more reticent to come out even though ~35% of LGBT people identify as bi*.
-In this panel discussion, we’ll discuss what it actually means to be bisexual and tackle some of the myths associated with being attracted to more than one gender.
+In this fascinating panel discussion, we explored what it actually means to be bisexual and tackled some of the myths associated with being attracted to more than one gender.

-In addition, we will discuss the specific challenges associated with the bisexual identity, including:
+In addition, we discussed the specific challenges associated with the bisexual identity, including:

-- Common negative stereotypes, including that bis are confused, promiscuous or don’t exist
+- Common negative stereotypes, including that bis are confused, promiscuous or untrustworthy, or simply don’t exist at all

 - Being able to “pass” as straight or gay depending on their current relationship status